Product marketing managers bring to market a company’s shiny new digital solutions — things like apps, software and the latest upgrades.

 You have all these inputs and you have to be really good at synthesizing these inputs into actionable strategy.
 So the product marketer is an amazing place to be able to really inform business strategy for the company.

-Badami: This is maybe a personal preference, but I prefer to be involved pretty early with the definition of new products and services.
-I don't play a heavy role in the actual product development/product management process, which is, let's go build a thing.
+Badami: I prefer to be involved pretty early with the definition of new products and services.
+I don’t play a heavy role in the actual product development/product management process, which is, let’s go build a thing.
 I’m helping more with why we’re building the thing.
 It’s less about the how, and more about the why and the what.